ProtDos/Portfolio/README.md

     - [ ] English
     - [ ] Other
 - [ ] White Mode?
+- [ ] show Background from navbar earlier

 See the [open issues](https://github.com/ProtDos/Portfolio/issues) for a full list of proposed features (and known issues).